kenzi26/Static-Restaurant-Website-Using-Django/README.md

-## A Fully fuctional static client-based restaurant website written with Python as the backend programming language and frontend as templates written with HTML and CSS ##
+## A FULLY FUCTIONAL STATIC CLIENT-BASED RESTAURANT WEBSITE WRITTEN WITH PYTHON AS THE BACKEND PROGRAMMING LANGUAGE AND FRONTEND DESIGN AS TEMPLATES WRITTEN WITH HTML AND CSS ##

-# Frontend Design #
+# FRONTEND DESIGN #
 This Project is called Little-Lemon, it was a final assesement project on coursera sponsored by META Senior Web Developers.
 This project consist of Frontend design which is as the form of templates named (home.html, menu.html, book.html, menu-items.html).
 Frontend design was done by META Senior developers and myself.
 A brief description of how the frontend of Little-Lemon shows as follows: